JulianKlug/monsieurwave.github.io/_posts/2022-06-09-jupyter-notebook-leak.md

 [filter "jupyternotebook"]
         clean = jupyter nbconvert --to=notebook --ClearOutputPreprocessor.enabled=True --stdout %f
         required
+        smudge = cat
 ```

 3. Add custom .gitconfig to local git config: `git config --local include.path ../.gitconfig`
 - __N.B.__: this step has to be repeated every time the repo is cloned.

-5. Verify that custom config was added to local git config
+4. Verify that custom config was added to local git config

 --> This hook should be run every time a file is added (`git add`)